Golden School Award: since 1990

 Advanced Work Classes (AWC)

-There is an AWC class at each grade level, except kindergarten and first grade.
+There is an AWC class at each grade level, except kindergarten.
 Advanced Work Classes have been established to meet the needs of gifted and high-performing students.
 An expanded and accelerated curriculum has been designed to academically challenge these students.
 Entry into the program is based primarily on a student’s performance on a variety of standardized tests.

 iReady Technology Labs

 Taylor Ranch School has four technology labs set up to provide all students with the very latest in instructional software.
 The iReady learning system was introduced to TRS in the 2015-16 school year.